kmensink95/stackOfCards/README.md

+# StackOfCards

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 # Input
 You have a stack of cards.
 You can rearrange them by shifting every card to the left or to the right.
 When you shift to the left, the first card appears at the end of the stack.
 When you shift to the right, the last card appears at the beginning of the stack.
 For example: